anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 Resigning as a Steward is straight-forward.
 A simple CLI is implemented to allow for this so that the established account representing the Steward loses their priveleges as a PG Steward.

-If the Steward's PGF proposal receives a significant number of `Nay` votes ($\frac{2}{3}$ as a fraction of voting-power), they will be removed from the Steward set.
-It is likely that there would only be such wide-speread disagreement if the proposal was misaligned with the users the Stewards is attempting to cater to.
+If a steward's PGF proposal receives a significant number of `Nay` votes ($\frac{2}{3}$ as a fraction of voting-power), they will be removed from the steward set.
+It is likely that there would only be such wide-speread disagreement if the proposal was misaligned with the users the stewards is attempting to cater to.
 This is described in more detail under [its section](#proposing-funding).

-Finally, the Steward can be "voted-out" from its responsibility through a custom governance proposal similar to the one used to elect the Steward in the first place!
+Finally, the steward can be "voted-out" from its responsibility through a custom governance proposal similar to the one used to elect the steward in the first place!

 #### "Voting-out" the Steward

-In the same way that a Steward can be voted in by Namada governance through a custom proposal, the equal and opposite force exists.
-Hence, any governance member (validator or delegate), is able to initiate a vote (for the relevant cost) in order to remove an arbitrary number of current PGF Stewards.
-If this proposal passes, it signals that the Steward(s) has/have not fulfilled their duty to the public, which the Stewards are meant to serve (hence the name).
+In the same way that a steward can be voted in by Namada governance through a custom proposal, the equal and opposite force exists.
+Hence, any governance member (validator or delegate), is able to initiate a vote (for the relevant cost) in order to remove an arbitrary number of current PGF stewards.
+If this proposal passes, it signals that the Steward(s) has/have not fulfilled their duty to the public, which the stewards are meant to serve (hence the name).

 ### Initiating the vote

-Before a new PGF Steward can either be elected or removed, a governance proposal that specifies this objective must pass.
-The voting on this proposal is handled by the governance proposal type `StewardProposal`, which is a Custom Proposal type.
+Before a new PGF steward can either be elected or removed, a governance proposal that specifies this objective must pass.
+The voting on this proposal is handled by the governance proposal type `StewardProposal`, which is a custom proposal type.

 The struct of `StewardProposal` is constructed as follows, and is explained in more detail in the [governance specs](../base-ledger/governance.md)